25prabhu10/notes/docs/Concepts/AWS/AWS_Certified_Developer_Associate_2020.md

 - A: Block is defined as we save data on hard disks, it is into blocks hence faster to find it.
 EBS is like hard disks

 - Can we create RAID structures with EBS manually or its taken care by the system itself?
 - A: Yes.
 You can stripe multiple volumes together to achieve up to 260,000 IOPS or 60,000 Mbps (or 7500 MB/s) when attached to larger EC2 instances.
-However, performance for st1 and sc1 scales linearly with volume size so there may not be as much of a benefit to stripe these volumes together.
+However, performance for st1 and sc1 scales linearly with volume size so there may not be as much of a benefit to stripe these volumes together

 - Webinar staffto everyone